Furley Page established 1725

 In 1761 William Long was granted the freedom of Canterbury and was twice Mayor of the city.
 Edward Plummer Junior followed in his footsteps and was also twice Mayor of Canterbury.
 Edward Plummer Junior was Steward of the Whitstable Oyster Company.

-Allen Fielding, the great-grandson of Henry Fielding the novelist and grandson of a chaplain to Admiral Lord Nelson.
+Allen Fielding was the great-grandson of Henry Fielding the novelist and grandson of a chaplain to Admiral Lord Nelson.
 His son, Henry Fielding M.B.E., clerk to the Peace and Town Clerk of Canterbury between 1892-1926, later joined the firm.
 The latter took into the practice John Pembrook, who was to become Registrar to the Archdeaconries of Canterbury, Maidstone and Croydon and this last partnership formed the firm of Fielding and Pembrook.

 Robert Furley, having commenced his legal career in Ashford, joined with his brother George in practice in St Margaret’s Street, Canterbury in 1838.
 George became the Mayor of Canterbury in 1850 and was Governor of the Simon Langton Schools but retired from the law in favour of his banking activities at Furley’s Bank, now Lloyds Bank in the High Street.

-The brother’s nephew, Walter Furley, later came into the partnership followed by his son Frank, who practised alone from 1917 until 1923 when Vaughan Page joined him and Furley and Page came into being.
+The brothers’ nephew, Walter Furley, later came into the partnership followed by his son Frank, who practised alone from 1917 until 1923 when Vaughan Page joined him and Furley and Page came into being.
 He became a Sergeant, an Inspector and Head Special Constable in the Canterbury force and was Executive Officer of Bridge Rural District Council.

 1950s to 1990s

-In the 1950’s Furley and Page merged with the Whitstable and Tankerton practice of E.A.Barton, thereby extending the firm’s influence into the coastal towns.
-Mr. UHB (Sandy) Alexander set up farming co-operatives after World War II for the Government.
-Later Sandy Alexander became Treasurer of the University of Kent and President of Kent County Cricket Club.
+Mr. UHB (Sandy) Alexander set up farming co-operatives after World War II for the Government and later became Treasurer of the University of Kent.
+In 1984 Mr Sandy Alexander became President of Kent County Cricket Club.

 Furley Page and the Miners’ Compensation Scheme